Bathroom

 walk in shower and dressing table open design

-Modern design encourages a sense of depth and openness through the use of outdoor views (where privacy and opportunity allows), mirrors, glass panels and/or doors, and walk-in showers.
+Modern master bathroom design encourages a sense of depth and openness through the use of outdoor views (where privacy and opportunity allow), mirrors, glass panels and/or doors, walk-in showers, and mixed metals.
 It may also highlight different features in a single space based on context, such as this master bathroom project in Sewell, NJ.
-Notice how the dressing table is slightly set in from the walk-in shower, sharing the same room but defining itself as its own area.
-Subtle design choices like this can make all the difference.
-No matter how you go about it, feeling free and uninhibited in your modern master bath suite is the key.
+Notice how the dressing table is slightly set in from the walk-in shower, sharing the same room but defining itself as its own area much like a water closet or medicine cabinets.
+Subtle design choices like this can make all the difference!

 custom millwork fireplace